Civil Examination vs. Criminal Investigation

-For example, if the auditor asks whether the taxpayer has any unreported income, and the taxpayer is aware that he or she does, then the taxpayer should answer the question as practice and prepared with counsel.
+For example, if the auditor asks whether the taxpayer has any unreported income and the taxpayer is aware that he or she does, then the taxpayer should answer the question as practiced and prepared with counsel.

 Alternatively, if the auditor is digging for information but not asking pointed direct questions, the taxpayer should be cautious not to volunteer any unnecessary information.

 Once a person is under auditor examination, they are typically prohibited from entering any of the offshore voluntary disclosure programs.
 But, that does not mean the taxpayer is without strategies for avoiding monsters penalties.